colinmichaellynch/colinmichaellynch/README.md

 Hello there!
 My name is Colin Lynch, and I am an animal behavior Ph.D. candidate at Arizona State University.
 I primarily leverage industrial engineering techniques to design optimal experiments for the study of emergence in complex adaptive systems, and I am looking to use these techniques to acquire a data science internship in R&D. I am specifically interested in reducing research costs by developing optimization methods that minimize sample size while still having a rich enough dataset to perform inferential and predictive analytics.
 I also use simulations to validate these approaches and to gain deeper insights into the underlying mechanisms that drive complicated systems.

 This portfolio is a demonstration of how I use Python, R, MATLAB, JMP, and Netlogo to analyze and model data in domains ranging from biology, archaeology, and business.
-Examples for how I use different methodologies to address different types of problems are linked below, but if time is of the essence, please see this [repository](https://github.com/colinmichaellynch/End-to-End-Ant-Data-Project) for how I synthesize many of these skills into a single project.
+Examples for how I use different methodologies to address different types of problems are linked below, but if time is of the essence, please see this [repository](https://github.com/colinmichaellynch/End-to-End-Ant-Data-Project) for how I have synthesized many of these skills into a single project.

 * Simulations
   - [MCMC](https://github.com/colinmichaellynch/Nutrient-Allocation-in-Leaf-Cutter-Ants)